rocky-linux/documentation/docs/labs/networking/lab8-samba.md

 #### To Install the Samba server application

-0. Use the dnf utility to install the Samba server and client package on your server
+0. Use the dnf utility to install the Samba server and client package on your server.
    Type:
     ```bash
     sudo dnf install -y samba